Last Updated on

 Could not reliably determine the versions of the applications!

-Same waning!
+Same warning!
 Confident me says “Self, just do the advanced push.”
 Success!!
 NOT!

 I busied myself with dog duty outside, during a surprise winter weather advisory.